-Water supply and wastewater treatment for the District is provided by the City pursuant to the Utility Agreement.
+Water supply and wastewater treatment for the District is provided by the City of Conroe pursuant to the Utility Agreement.
 See "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF CONROE."
-The City has committed to provide water supply and wastewater capacity to the District adequate to serve the proposed development in the District.
+The City of Conroe has committed to provide water supply and wastewater capacity to the District adequate to serve the proposed development in the District.
+As a result, the District no longer receives water and wastewater revenue.